Gray Owl by Benjamin Moore Colour Review

 Chantilly Lace is a bit brighter, but still looks lovely with this blue-green gray.
 It looks quite blue in the graphic we created below my paint board comparisons.

 Creating timeless colour palettes with Gray Owl is easy.
-Below I’ve paired it with a fabric that we actually used in the clients living room shown earlier in this post where we painted the room Wickham Gray.
+Below I’ve paired it with a fabric that we used in the clients living room shown earlier in this post where we painted the room Wickham Gray.

 But as you can see here, the Gray Owl pairs nicely with it too and I pulled out the darker neutral in the fabric to show you what it looks like with Anew Gray by Sherwin Williams.
 If you are looking for a Benjamin Moore colour that is similar to SW’s Anew Gray, you can try Revere Pewter or Pashmina.